 Brighter objects have more negative magnitudes.
 This seems opposite to intuition – blame Ptolemy and Ancient Greece for this system!!

-Magnitudes are expressed on a logarithmic scale, so that each one-unit change in magnitude is a factor of 10 change in brightness.
-For example the star Sirius (magnitude -1) is 102 = 100 times brighter than the star Antares (magnitude -1).
+Magnitudes are expressed on a logarithmic scale, so that each one-unit change in magnitude is a factor of 2.5 change in brightness.
+For example the star Polaris (magnitude 1.9) is brighter than the star Vega (magnitude +0.03) by approximately a factor of 6 (2.51.9).